 Barnard College has partnered with Columbia University to provide emergency travel support through International SOS to all College affiliates traveling on College business.
 The Dean for International and Global Strategy also monitors international security, natural disasters, medical alerts, and other emerging global issues on a daily basis, and will be in touch with faculty abroad in the case of an emergency in the region.

 Faculty traveling with undergraduate students for any purpose, including faculty research, are required to meet with the Dean in order to understand their responsibilities as a trip leader, and are required to register their travel with Barnard.

 For instructions on how to register, please go to Faculty Travel Registration.

 When subcontracts or subawards are necessary for a project, the total dollar amount budgeted should include both the direct and indirect costs of the subcontracting party.
 Please note that subcontractors differ from consultants or vendors in terms of their respective roles on a project.

 A subcontractor is a person or an entity that enters into a formal agreement to conduct significant portions of the work described in the research plan.
 Proposed subcontractors need to provide Barnard with a detailed budget, which is incorporated in the overall application, and must agree to adhere to all applicable federal requirements.

-PIs who are considering including a subaward/subcontract in an application should contact the Director or Manager of Sponsored Research.
+PIs who are considering including a subaward/subcontract in an application should contact the Director or Associate Director of Sponsored Research.

 x.
 Letters of Commitment or Support